OLIMEX/NB-IoT/SOFTWARE/AT_restore_tool/README.md

 2. Open new terminal in the current directory

-3. Enter down:
- ./REPAIR.SH <SN> <IMEI>
+3. Enter down: ./REPAIR.SH <SN> <IMEI>

-where SN and IMEI are written on the top of Qeuctel BC66 IC.
+where SN and IMEI numbers are written on the top of Quectel BC66 chip.

 Notice that the repair script uses auto-detect, so make sure you have only one peripheral using CH340 convertor for the USB connection.